 Taking a medication will mellow your symptoms of withdrawal and reduce your cravings.
 Without this option, it will likely be much harder for you to end your abuse of Suboxone and other opioid drugs.

-People are often put on maintenance when they have struggled in the past with quitting a drug, and you will likely require this type of help in order to truly put an end to your substance abuse.
+People are often put on maintenance medication when they have struggled in the past with quitting a drug, and you will likely require this type of help to put an end to your substance abuse.
 In addition, it will make it much easier to focus on your treatment as well as your daily life without the constant interference of withdrawal symptoms and the discomfort they cause.

 Which Medication Should I Take?